Function expressions

 Methods and constructors can be used in binding expressions to process a value, combine values, or convert a value to a different type.
 In the following example, the String.format method is used to convert the width of a button to text:

-If the method or constructor is used in a {fx:Observe} or {fx:Synchronize} expression, and it has observable arguments, then the method will be re-evaluated whenever an observable argument changes.
+If the method or constructor is used in a {fx:Observe} or {fx:Synchronize} expression, and it has an observable receiver or observable arguments, then the method will be re-evaluated whenever an observable argument changes.

-The method path is resolved against the evaluation context like other expressions, optionally including a context selector separated with a forward slash.
+A method path is resolved against the evaluation context like other expressions.
 Both static and instance methods can be selected.
+Generic type arguments are specified after the method name:

 The method path can also be a statically reachable path, beginning with the name of a class.